Seen shooting into ex-girlfriend’s Red Bluff home, shotgun-wielding man shot by responding officer

 Officers who responded to the call were unable to locate Villalobos or anyone else outside the residence at the time.

-Several hours later, at 7:30 a.m., Red Bluff Police PD emergency dispatchers received a second 911 call from the woman, reporting that Villalobos was back at the residence and was banging on her door.
+Several hours later, at 7:30 a.m., Red Bluff PD emergency dispatchers received a second 911 call from the woman, reporting that Villalobos was back at the residence and was banging on her door.

-A sole officer who responded to the call arrived in the area within minutes and saw Villalobos armed with a shotgun, Sanders went on to explain; saying, “The officer engaged Villalobos, firing several rounds from his duty weapon.”
+An officer who responded to the call arrived in the area within minutes and saw Villalobos armed with a shotgun, Sanders went on to explain; saying, “The officer engaged Villalobos, firing several rounds from his duty weapon.”

 Villalobos was struck by at least two rounds and was transported by ground ambulance to St. Elizabeth Hospital where he was treated for non-life-threatening injuries, according to the Chief, who said no other injuries were reported as a result of the shooting.